 I've found that nightclub bartending and middle school teaching are not so different.
 I believe the revolution will be ungraded, student-led, and sponsored by advertising for good.
 I wear whatever I want to the grocery store.

 This year I am teamed up with 29 fellow disruptive thinkers from 11 different countries around the world as a TED-Ed Innovative Educator.
-I am also currently serving my third year as a Washington State Teacher Leader Alumni and although it was bittersweet to leave the classroom after many year of being a middle school Humanities teacher, I am thrilled in my new role as Town Hall Seattle's Community Programs Curator.
+I am also a Washington State Teacher Leader Alumni and although it was bittersweet to leave the classroom after many year of being a middle school Humanities teacher, I am thrilled in my new role as Town Hall Seattle's Community Programs Curator.

 The Boston Globe once described me as "post-feminist."
 A festival in Australia once introduced me as "America's hip hop poet."
 A former student recently called me an "inveterate poet."
 I do not identify as a post-feminist hip hop poet.
 I had to look up inveterate.

 I am currently working on my TED-Ed Innovation Project ROLL CALL and getting ready for #EducationSoWhite.
 I am seeking additional writing and speaking opportunities.
 Reach out here.

 I am based in Seattle.
 I am on Twitter, Facebook, and LinkedIn and last summer I posted my first picture to Instagram and it is scandalous.